-I feel like with so many years’ experience, it’s only fair that I pass my knowledge and tips onto new homeowners, help those looking to give their tired rooms a new lease of life and offer advice to those who don’t want to spend a fortune on remodelling their home.
+I feel like with so many years of experience, it’s only fair that I pass my knowledge and tips onto new homeowners, help those looking to give their tired rooms a new lease of life, and offer advice to those who don’t want to spend a fortune on remodelling their home.

 Some of these tips have been passed down from my mother and grandmother, others have been learnt in the trade, and others just work for me.